kabilangr/Zoho-interview-Q/README.md

 - Enter Time in \"HH:mm a\" format -> String

-## Enter the time in the proper format for input
+### NOTE : Enter the time in the proper format for input